press releases

 Continue reading →

-Every photographer who has ever tray-processed prints in a darkroom knows the magic of watching a picture appear on a piece of photo paper.
-It doesn’t matter if it’s their first print or their 10,000th print, an image appearing in the developer tray never ceases to amaze.
+Every photographer who has developed prints in a darkroom knows the magic of watching an image appear on photo paper.
+Whether it’s their first or 10,000th print, an image appearing in the developer tray never ceases to amaze.

-The technology involved in turning light into electricity, then into bits of digital information stored on a memory card, and finally into an electronic image on a computer screen is no longer considered magical, if it ever was.
-Digital pictures are today’s normal, everyday routine.
+The technology behind turning light into electricity, then into digital bits stored on a memory card, and finally into an image is no longer considered magical.
+Digital images are now routine.

-The ability of photography to capture the right moment, tell a story, inspire hope, enhance emotion, send a message, influence a belief, change opinion or illustrate what words cannot, is still as strong as it ever was.
+Yet, the essence of photography remains unchanged.
+It can still capture the right moment, tell a story, inspire hope, stir emotion, send a message, influence a belief, change opinion or illustrate what words cannot.

-This is why smart businesses always use custom photography for their press releases, annual reports, web sites and other marketing collateral.
+That’s why smart businesses use custom photography for their press releases, annual reports, web sites and other marketing collateral.
 These companies understand the ordinary miracle of photography.

-For his visit to Toronto, the Dalai Lama has come and gone.
-Some of his events were open to the media and some others were closed to the media but open to the public and their cameras.
-It also appears that some closed events weren’t really closed.
-Organizers just forgot to include them in the media itinerary.
+The Dalai Lama’s Toronto visit has come and gone.
+Some of his events were open to the media and some were closed to the media but open to the public and their cameras.
+Some closed events weren’t really closed; organizers just forgot to include them in the media itinerary.

 The organizers released almost five dozen handout pictures all at once, covering all three days of the visit, at 11 PM on Sunday, the last day of the visit.